soasada/kotlin-coroutines-webflux-security/README.md

 # Spring Webflux + Spring Security + Kotlin Coroutines

 Hi!
-If you are one of those people like me that, are trying to learn Spring Webflux with Kotlin and Spring Security this repository is for you.
+If you are one of those people like me, that are trying to learn Spring Webflux with Kotlin and want to add Spring Security to a project, this repository is for you.
 As you probably already know, the documentation about using Spring Security with Spring Webflux if very scarce and if we add Kotlin on top of that, is even more.
 This lack of documentation has encouraged me to do this repository, I will try to explain how to make a custom security configuration based in JWT with Kotlin coroutines with a "close-to-real-world" minimal example.

-There are few resources over the internet explaining this topic, but most of them have incomplete or incorrect information, I think that this is for two reasons: a poor documentation and young technology.
+There are few resources over the internet explaining this topic, but most of them have incomplete or incorrect information.
+I think that this is for two reasons: a poor documentation and young technology.
 So even trying to do it perfectly, I'm pretty sure
 I made lot of mistakes, if you find them (in the code or in the README), please make a pull request.
 Together we could make a better documentation for everyone.